Bolesław III Wrymouth: Struggle for supremacy (1102–06)

 Władysław I Herman died on 4 June 1102.
-The country was divided into two provinces, each administered by one of the late prince's sons.
-The extent of each province closely resembled the provinces that the princes were granted by their father three years earlier, the only difference being that Zbigniew also controlled Mazovia with its capital at Płock, effectively ruling the northern part of the kingdom, while his younger half-brother Bolesław ruled its southern portion.
+The country was divided into two provinces, each administered by one of the late duke's sons.
+The extent of each province closely resembled the provinces that the dukes were granted by their father three years earlier, the only difference being that Zbigniew also controlled Mazovia with its capital at Płock, effectively ruling the northern part of the kingdom, while his younger half-brother Bolesław ruled its southern portion.
 In this way two virtually separate states were created.
 According to some historians, Zbigniew tried to play the role of princeps or overlord, because at that time Bolesław was only 16 years old.
 Because he was still too inexperienced to independently direct his domains, the local nobility had great influence over political affairs, including his teacher, Skarbimir, from the Awdaniec family.

 They conducted separate policies internally as well as externally.
 They each sought alliances, and sometimes they were enemies of one another.
 Such was the case with Pomerania, towards which Bolesław aimed his ambitions.
 Zbigniew, whose country bordered Pomerania, wished to maintain good relations with his northern neighbor.
 Bolesław, eager to expand his dominion, organized several raids into Pomerania and Prussia.
 In Autumn of 1102 Bolesław organized a war party into Pomerania during which his forces sacked Białogard.

-The Pomeranians sent retaliatory war parties into Polish territory, but as Pomerania bordered Zbigniew's territory these raids ravaged the lands of the prince who was not at fault.
+The Pomeranians sent retaliatory war parties into Polish territory, but as Pomerania bordered Zbigniew's territory these raids ravaged the lands of the duke who was not at fault.
 Therefore, in order to put pressure on Bolesław, Zbigniew allied himself with Bořivoj II of Bohemia, to whom he promised to pay tribute in return for his help.
 By aligning himself with Bolesław's southern neighbor Zbigniew wished to compel Bolesław to cease his raids into Pomerania.
 Bolesław, on the other hand, allied himself with Kievan Rus and Hungary.
 His marriage to Zbyslava, the daughter of Sviatopolk II Iziaslavich in 1103, was to seal the alliance between himself and the prince of Kiev.
 However, Bolesław's first diplomatic move was to recognize Pope Paschal II, which put him in strong opposition to the Holy Roman Empire.
 A later visit of papal legate Gwalo, Bishop of Beauvais, put church matters into order and increased Bolesław's influence.